Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-9/Ansible config.md

  * Clone down ansible-config-mgt repo to my Jenkins-Ansible instance with the command: "git clone <ansible-config-mgt repo link>"
 <img width="569" alt="git clone ansible repo" src="https://github.com/Gailpositive/ansible-config-mgt/assets/111061512/938dbe9c-7bb3-43a7-a218-c52e24ed1601">

-## 7, STEP 5: Begin ANSIBLE DEVELOPMENT
+## 7, STEP 5: BEGIN ANSIBLE DEVELOPMENT
-* In the ansible-config.mgt repo, create a development branch that, will be used for a new feature.
+* In my ansible-config-mgt GitHub repository, I create a new branch called "Development" which I latter change to "hotfix" , that will be used for development of a new feature.

+* Tip: Give the branches descriptive and comprehensive names, for example, if I use Jira or Trello as a project management tool – include ticket number (e.g. PRJ-145) in the name of my branch and add a topic and a brief description what this branch is about – a bugfix, hotfix, feature, release (e.g. feature/prj-145-lvm)

 <img width="468" alt="developemnt branch" src="https://github.com/Gailpositive/ansible-config-mgt/assets/111061512/ccce6bf0-fc09-4e3a-a0a2-c4d71faf9c65">

 * Checkout/switch to the newly created branch "Development"
 <img width="409" alt="git 3 created new branch" src="https://github.com/Gailpositive/ansible-config-mgt/assets/111061512/d4aa0861-ed4e-4f1a-8490-9019e8aa197a">

 * Create a directory and name it "playbook"
-* Create another directory and name it i"nventory"
+* Create another directory and name it "inventory"
 * Within the playbooks folder, create a playbook file called "common.yml"
 * Within the inventory folder, create an inventory file each for the following environments :Dev, staging, uat (testing), prod respectively
 * These inventory files uses .ini languages to style to config ansible host